Ri-Bhoi district

 Ri-Bhoi district (/rɪ ˈbɔɪ/) is an administrative district in the state of Meghalaya in India.
 The district headquarters are located at Nongpoh.
-The district occupies an area of 2378 km² and has a population of 258,840 (as of 2011).
+The district occupies an area of 2378 km^{2} and has a population of 258,840 (as of 2011).
 As of 2011 it is the second least populous district of Meghalaya (out of 7), after South Garo Hills.

 Etymology

 The name is derived from the Bhoi sub-tribe of the Khasi people.

 History

 The district was upgraded from subdivisional level to a full-fledged district on 4 June 1992.
 The new district, was created from a Civil Sub-division of the East Khasi Hills district.

 Geography

-The district lies between 90°55’15 to 91°16’ latitude and 25°40’ to 25°21’ longitude.
+The district lies between 90°55' 15 to 91°16' latitude and 25°40' to 25°21' longitude.
 It is bounded on the north by Kamrup District, on the east by Jaintia Hills and Karbi Anglong District of Assam, and on the west by West Khasi Hills District.
 There are three C and RD Blocks and one administrative unit at Patharkhmah, and the number of villages is 561.
 Ri Bhoi District covers an area of 2,448 sqkm.

 The headquarters of the District is at Nongpoh located 53 km from the state capital Shillong and 50 km from Guwahati in Assam.

 The District is characterized by rugged and irregular land surface.
 It includes a series of hill ranges which gradually slope towards the north and finally join the Brahmaputra Valley.
 The important rivers flowing through this region includes the Umtrew, Umsiang, Umran and Umiam rivers.